cschotte/Maps/README.md

 ![Azure Maps Key](images/azure_maps_key.png)

-## 2. Managed identities for Azure Maps
+## Step 2.
+Managed identities for Azure Maps

 In this paragraph, we are removing the ‘shared Key authentication’ (the Azure Maps subscription key) and replacing this with a more secure and production ready managed identities for Azure Maps.